-The contributions of this work can be summarized as: \begin{itemize}[leftmargin=*] \item \underline{\textit{New Insight}}: DiffusionGPT employs Large Language Model (LLM) to drive the entire text-to-image generation system.
-The LLM acts as the cognitive engine, processing diverse inputs and facilitating expert selection for output. \item \underline{\textit{All-in-one System}}: DiffusionGPT provides a versatile and professional solution by being compatible with a wide range of diffusion models.
-Unlike existing approaches that are limited to descriptive prompts, our framework can handle various prompt types, expanding its applicability. \item \underline{\textit{Efficiency and Pioneering}}: DiffusionGPT stands out for its training-free nature, allowing for easy integration as a plug-and-play solution.
-Through the incorporation of the Tree-of-Thought (ToT) and human feedback, our system achieves higher accuracy and pioneers a flexible process for aggregation of more experts. \item \underline{\textit{High Effectiveness}}: DiffusionGPT outperforms traditional stable diffusion models, demonstrating significant advancements.
-By providing an all-in-one system, we offer a more efficient and effective pathway for community development in the field of image generation. \end{itemize}
+The contributions of this work can be summarized as: \begin{itemize} \item \underline{\textit{New Insight}}: DiffusionAgent utilizes a Large Language Model (LLM) as the cognitive engine for its text-to-image generation system, processing various inputs and enabling expert selection for outputs. \item \underline{\textit{All-in-one System}}: DiffusionAgent provides a versatile solution compatible with various diffusion models, unlike existing approaches that are restricted to descriptive prompts, thereby broadening its applicability to different prompt types. \item \underline{\textit{Efficiency and Pioneering}}: DiffusionAgent is notable for its training-free, plug-and-play integration.
+By incorporating the Tree-of-Thought (ToT) and human feedback, our system enhances accuracy and facilitates a flexible process for aggregating multiple experts. \item \underline{\textit{High Effectiveness}}: DiffusionAgent outperforms traditional stable diffusion models, showcasing significant advancements and offering an all-in-one system that provides a more efficient and effective pathway for community development in image generation. \end{itemize}